buildtimetrend/python-lib/README.md

 to analyse the logfile with timestamps and print out the results.
 It will calculate the duration between the timestamps and add them to a file with the analysed data of previous builds.
+When Keen.io is enabled, the data will be sent to your Keen.io project for analysis.
 When run on Travis CI, it will automatically add build/job related info.

 To generate a graph from previous builds, run